mvolkmann/blog/src/swift-ui.md

 Note that if any of the previews are in "Live Preview" mode, only that preview will be displayed.
 Exit out of that mode to get the other previews to display again.

+### Inspector

+The Inspector shows commonly used modifiers of the selected view.
+To see additional modifiers,
+click "Add Modifier" at the button of the Inspector.
+Optionally type part of a modifier name to filter the list.
+Click a modifier to add it to the Inspector.
+To stop displaying a modifier in the Inspector, hover over it and click the "Delete" button that appears.

 ### Simulator